Take in Lucca: A Timeless Treasure of a Tuscan Town

 6. The San Martino Cathedral

-The Tuscan town Lucca is a more peaceful and tranquil place than its more populous counterpart, Florence.
-It is easier to find a quiet corner here and enjoy a moment alone sensing the breath of history.
-Only in high season and during the two annual festivals, the summer festival in July and the Lucca Comics & Games in autumn, will the small encircled town be real crowded.
+The Tuscan town of Lucca is a more peaceful and tranquil place than its more populous counterpart, Florence.
+It is easier to find a quiet corner here and enjoy a moment of solitude, sensing the breath of history.
+Only during high season and the two annual festivals — the summer festival in July and the Lucca Comics & Games in autumn — does the small, encircled town become crowded.

 Photo: Travel In Culture

-Lucca has played an important role during the history.
-The Tuscan town became a Roman colony around 180 BC and it served as a meeting place for Julius Caesar, Pompey and Crassus, the political alliance known as the First Triumvirate.
-In year 56 BC they split the Roman provinces among the three of them precisely in Lucca at the Lucca Conference.
+Lucca has played a significant role in history.
+The Tuscan town became a Roman colony around 180 BC, and it served as a meeting place for Julius Caesar, Pompey and Crassus, the political alliance known as the First Triumvirate.
+In 56 BC, the Roman provinces were divided among the three of them at the Lucca Conference.

-At some point in time, though, the future existence of Lucca seemed uncertain.
-Nevertheless, the city succeeded in recovering during the 4th and 5th century and regained its position with the restoration of the city walls.
+At one point, however, the future of Lucca seemed uncertain.
+Nevertheless, the city recovered during the 4th and 5th centuries, regaining its position with the restoration of the city walls.

 Photo: Travel In Culture

-The heart of the city is the still existing oval plaza, the Piazza dell’Anfiteatro, situated in the middle of the intricate pattern of encircling maze-like streets surrounding it.
+The heart of the city is the still-standing oval plaza, Piazza dell’Anfiteatro, at the centre of the intricate maze-like streets that surround it.

-Already during the 1st century under the Emperor Claudius the Roman amphitheatre, shaped as an ellipse, was initiated.
-During the centuries to come it had many functions – from the scene of reckless gladiator fights and entertaining spectacles to a location for a powder magazine, a salt store and as a site for the local market – besides being the natural location of local assemblies.
+In the 1st century, under Emperor Claudius, the Roman amphitheatre, shaped like an ellipse, was constructed.
+Over the centuries, it served many purposes — from hosting gladiator fights and spectacles to functioning as a powder magazine, salt store, and local market, in addition to being the site for local assemblies.

-With all this in mind it is quite amazing to walk around exploring the oval square flanked by picturesque facades in varying shades of yellow, orange and cream.
-The place abounds with small cafés and restaurants serving local specialities and fine Tuscan wine – it is absolutely a gem of a plaza in the old town!
+With all this in mind, it is fantastic to explore the oval square, flanked by picturesque façades in varying shades of yellow, orange, and cream.
+The area is filled with small cafés and restaurants serving local specialities and fine Tuscan wine — a true gem of a plaza in the old town!

 Photo: Travel In Culture